 Compare to Similar Products

 Our Analysis and Test Results

-The jacks-of-all-trades, Trail Base combines a hand pump and gravity filter to give you a versatile set up for all your backcountry needs.
+Our jack-of-all-trades, the Trail Base combines a hand pump and gravity filter to give you a versatile set up for all your backcountry needs.
 It's not the fastest or lightest, but it includes a lot of different, useful components and is a good bang for your buck.

 The Trail Base is quite effective.
 Its 0.2-micron size filter eliminates protozoa and bacteria, all the harmful things you may find in your water sources when backpacking in Canada or the US.

 This is the same as most of the other products in this review, including the Platypus GravityWorks.
 Filters with 0.1 microns or smaller pore sizes can filter out viruses as well but are not necessary if you're in the countries mentioned above.
 If you are planning to travel to some destinations abroad, the MSR Guardian treats water for viruses and is our top recommendation.

 We also think the Trail Base is quite reliable.
 Its components are durable, including the dirty and clean water bags, and the filter itself.
 It does have multiple parts to keep track of and put together each use, so we were a little nervous about losing one of them!
 The AutoFlow is very simple with fewer parts.

 In our experience, gravity filters are the easiest to use.
 As we've mentioned, the Trail Base has a lot going on and it took us a few minutes to figure out the gravity set up the first time we used it.
 Once figured out, it's straightforward and easy to use.